Affiliate links on Android Authority may earn us a commission. Learn more.

 - Software: Android 12

 For starters, some phones have stunning battery life out of the box, so you might want to consider one of those before finding any other solutions.
-Here’s a list of our favorite phones with the best battery life.

 Finally, we have a guide on maximizing battery life, which includes a bevy of tips and tricks that should help any device last at least a full day.
 Many of these suggestions require making some sacrifices.
-Unfortunately, these are the things you’ll have to do going forward as removable batteries fade into the rear view of phone history.
+Unfortunately, these are the things you’ll have to do going forward as removable batteries fade into the rear view of the phone history.

 FAQs